Frozen 8 years. Day 3 embryo.

 The families agree upon a mutual level of future communication.
 The communication may be facilitated by the agency if desired.
 This has proven to bring the best future outcomes for both the children who are born and the donating and adopting families.
 Historic records of the donation are maintained by the agency.

 The agency will have the necessary legal documents for the transfer of property (the embryos) from you to the adopting family.
 The agency will coordinate with the fertility clinics involved regarding medical testing required by the FDA and shipment of the embryos.

 The adoption process can take time and embryo storage fees can be a financial burden.
-The Snowflakes Embryo Adoption Program has established a partnership with Fairfax Cryobank, which allows you to store your embryos at a reduced rate while working through the Snowflakes Embryo Adoption process.
+Some embryo adoption programs have established embryo storage programs to help ease the burden.
+The Snowflakes Embryo Adoption Program, for example, has established a partnership with Fairfax Cryobank, which allows you to store your embryos at a reduced rate while working through the Snowflakes Embryo Adoption process.

 Generally you receive little to no information regarding the recipient family.
 Your embryos are donated directly to the clinic and the clinic determines who receives them.
 They may be given to multiple families (e.g.: You donate 10 embryos, 4 are given to family A, 3 are given to family B and three are given to family C).
 There will likely be no communication between you and the recipient family and few, if any, historical records of the donation are maintained by the clinic.

 You will want to be sure to have the appropriate legal documents completed prior to anyone receiving your embryos.
 In these contracts you terminate your ownership of the embryos and your future parental rights.